npmcdn-to-unpkg-bot/cardinl-skeleton/pages/02.about/cardinl/item.md

     category: about

 ---
-Cardinl is a responsive, tiled theme that uses [Masonry.js](http://masonry.desandro.com/) and [Purecss grids](http://purecss.io/).
-Resizing the width of the cards is as easy as changing the responsive the pure-* classes, and restyling the edges of the card can be done by modifying the SCSS module _edge.scss.
+Cardinl is a responsive, tiled theme that uses [Masonry.js](http://masonry.desandro.com/) and [PureCSS grids](http://purecss.io/).
+Customizing this theme is easy.
+Simply apply different responsive pure-* classes to resize the widths of the cards, and then restyle the edges by modifying the SCSS module _edge.scss.

 ---